macwinux/data-platform-kubernetes/README.md

 `python -m unittest`

 #### Create the binary
-You need to install pyinstaller in your local or in the venv with `pip install pyinstaller` `pyinstaller -F --paths=dp --add-data="dp/resources:resources" .\dp\dp.py` The binary will be in dist folder.
+You need to install pyinstaller in your local or in the venv with `pip install pyinstaller`:

+`pyinstaller -F --paths=dp --add-data="dp/resources:resources" .\dp\dp.py`

+The binary will be in dist folder.

 [Flink Operator](dp/flinkop/README.md)